WNAC-TV (Boston): Fight for survival and transition

 By 1965, RKO General faced numerous investigations into its business and financial practices.
 Although the FCC renewed channel 7's license in 1969, RKO General lost the license in 1981 after General Tire admitted to a litany of corporate misconduct, including the admission that General Tire had committed financial fraud over illegal political contributions and bribes as part of a settlement with the U.S. Securities and Exchange Commission.
 However, in the FCC hearings, RKO General had withheld evidence of General Tire's misconduct and had also failed to disclose evidence of accounting errors on its own part.
-In light of RKO's dishonesty, the FCC stripped RKO of the Boston license and the licenses for KHJ-TV (now KCAL-TV) in Los Angeles and WOR-TV (now WWOR-TV).
+In light of RKO's dishonesty, the FCC stripped RKO of the Boston license and the licenses for KHJ-TV in Los Angeles and WOR-TV.
 The FCC had previously conditioned renewal of the latter two stations' licenses on WNAC-TV's renewal.
 An appeals court partially reversed the ruling and ordered new hearings for the Los Angeles and New York licenses, finding that the FCC had overreached in connecting them to WNAC-TV's renewal.
 However, it upheld the revocation of WNAC-TV's license, finding that RKO's dishonesty alone merited the loss of that license.

 RKO appealed this decision, but in February 1982 the FCC awarded a construction permit for a new channel 7 station to New England Television (NETV), a merger of two of the original rivals to the station's license controlled by Boston grocery magnate David Mugar.
 In April, the U.S. Supreme Court denied its appeal, forcing RKO to surrender the station's license; RKO then sold the non-license assets of WNAC-TV to NETV for $22 million the following month.